gkreder/MSPeeps/README.md

 ## Formula Matching

-The tool now supports matching fragments in the spectrum to the closest possible molecular formula, within a specified tolerance, given the parent formula.
+The tool supports matching fragments in the spectrum to the closest possible molecular formula, within a specified tolerance, given the parent formula.
 This enables:

 - **Fragment Formula Assignment**: Each m/z peak is annotated with its most likely molecular formula
 - **Exact Mass Calculation**: The exact mass of each assigned formula is calculated
 - **Enhanced Output Format**: Peak lines include formula and exact mass: `[m/z] [intensity] "[formula]" [exact_mass]`

-The formula matching utilizes the following approach:
-1. Apply intensity cutoff to filter peaks
-2. For each peak, find the most likely chemical formula that is a subformula of the parent molecule
-3. Calculate the exact mass of the assigned formula
-4. Account for electron mass and provide correct charges for fragment formulas

-This functionality requires both `Molecular_Formula` and `Formula_matching_tolerance` fields to be provided in the input file.
-Formula matching is performed using the [fragfit](https://github.com/gkreder/fragfit) package.

-#### Example Output Format with Formula Matching

 When formula matching is enabled, the output MSP file will look like: